 PLAAFP—Stands for Present Level of Academic Achievement and Functional Performance.
 This is a statement of a child’s current skills, abilities and needs.
 It is used to develop the IEP.
 One way to think of it is that the PLAAFP is where your child is now, and the IEP annual goals describe where you hope your child will be in a year.

-PPCD—Stands for Preschool Program for Children with Disabilities.
+ECSE—Stands for Early Childhood Special Education.
 This is a key program providing educational and developmental assistance (and possibly other services) for children with disabilities from the ages of 3 through 5.

 Visit Texas Project FIRST for a comprehensive glossary of special education terms and a searchable list of acronyms